 It’s no secret that when there is strong, healthy parent-teacher communication, students reap the rewards.
 In fact, studies show that parental involvement can lead to students earning higher grades, attending school more regularly, and participating regularly.
 Studies have also confirmed that strong parent-teacher partnerships foster higher educational aspirations and give rise to more motivated students (Barton, 2003).*

 While communicating with parents can feel daunting on top of everything else you have on your plate, these relationships are invaluable for parents, teachers, and students.
 Here are some tried-and-true strategies on how to communicate with caregivers.

 Keep reading — or download this interactive checklist — for a step-by-step guide to help you open the lines of communication with parent and caregivers from day one.

 1. Have you made contact with every caregiver?

 Make sure you try to communicate with all caregivers.
 Keep a contact log with updated address, emails, and phone number to track your outreach.

 2. Have you done a general check-in?

 Use a Google form to get an overview of the child.
-For families without reliable internet, this can be accomplished by a snail mail, text messaging — or better, a phone call.
+For families without internet, you can do this by snail mail, text message, or a phone call.